-The Fund invests in equities and cash management trusts in accordance with the provisions of the governing documents.
-Through these investments, the Fund was exposed to Australian equities.
+During the period, until the Fund's investments were liquidated, the Fund invested in equities and derivatives in accordance with the provisions of the governing documents.
+Through these investments, the Fund was exposed to international equities.

-The Fund did not have any employees during the year.
+The Fund did not have any employees during the period.